-When we first had some of Hank and Caroline’s wine, it was at the Seven % Solution tasting in San Francisco.
-Like Bryan Harrington‘s wine (another unique wine producer whose wines I love), their wines were involving fascinating varietal blends with some grapes that tend to run on the “bigger” side, yet they were all so balanced and lean, in some surprising cases, without sacrificing any incredible flavor, they just stood out to us all the more.
+When we first had some of Hank and Caroline Beckmeyer’s wine, it was at the Seven % Solution tasting in San Francisco.
+Like Bryan Harrington‘s wine (another unique wine producer whose wines I love), their wines involved fascinating varietals in blends with grapes that tend to run on the bolder side, yet they were all so balanced and lean.
 Somehow, La Clarine‘s wines bring out flavors that you could never imagine might come forth from a certain varietal.
 Maybe it’s the soil.
 Maybe it’s the goats.
 Maybe it’s the elevation.
 Maybe it’s Hank and Caroline.

-I admit it; I do love seeing truly unique blends when there’s unlikely suspect varietals involved in the mix.
+I admit it; I do love exploring truly unique blends when there’s unlikely suspect varietals involved in the mix.
 How about a blend of Grenache and Cinsault?
-Yes, please and thank you La Clarine.
-I know, I know…these are both Rhone varietals…but Cinsault is generally added in very small amounts or produced on its own as a Rose.
+Yes, please, and thank you La Clarine.
+This blend was exciting because Cinsault is generally added to blends in very small amounts or produced on its own as a Rose.

 Caroline and Hank spoke about their devotion and long hours tending to the goats and how they have made that work with their winemaking.
 Although at a very high elevation, they are not without support up there; Caroline even told me about how she trades supplies with neighbors or tries to purchase local neighbors’ garden food.

 Perhaps it is this balance of give and take that I see in their wines and appreciate.
-While there are a good number of winemakers out there making wine with different varietals in a blend just to see how they might fare or to just use up excess grapes, I see La Clarine’s wine offering balance and coercing dormant characteristics in varietals in blends as natural and not being about experimentation or taking chances.
+While there are a good number of winemakers out there making wine with different varietals in a blend just to see how they might fare or to simply do something with excess grapes, I see La Clarine’s wine offering balance and coercing dormant characteristics in varietals in blends as natural and not being about experimentation or taking chances.
 I think they have a very solid understanding of what one grape can lend to another grape that it is generally not blended with.